dakujem/oliva/readme.md

 use Dakujem\Oliva\MaterializedPath\TreeBuilder;
 use Dakujem\Oliva\Node;

-// The input data may be a result of an SQL query or ny other iterable collection.
+// The input data may be a result of an SQL query or any other iterable collection.
-$data = [
+$collection = [
     new Item(id: 0, path: ''), // the root
     new Item(id: 1, path: '000'),
     new Item(id: 2, path: '001'),